J. Horace Round: Work as a genealogist and writer

+Round's disputes in a normally gentle academic area honed his analytic skills.
+He was recognised as a leading authority on medieval and later genealogy and was awarded an honorary LLD by the University of Edinburgh in February 1905.
+He also served as President of the Essex Archaeological Society.

 He advised the Court of Claims and Committee for Privileges of the House of Lords on matters concerning the coronation of King Edward VII.
 His book on this topic, The King's Serjeants and Officers of State, with their Coronation Services was published in 1911, the year of King George V's coronation.
 An expert in British peerage history and law, he was appointed Honorary Historical Adviser to the Crown in peerage cases in 1914 (a post from which he resigned in 1922).

 Illness and death

 Round contracted a chronic illness some time after coming down from Oxford, and his handwriting progressively deteriorated over the years.
 He died on 24 June 1928 in Hove.
 A memoir by his friend and colleague William Page was included in a posthumously published volume of writings, and a biography by W. Raymond Powell was published in 2001.
 Both contain full bibliographies of Round's work.
 At the time of his death, he had more than sixty contributions to Essex Archaeology and History awaiting publication.